 2. Make sure you’re pitching relevant media contacts

-Before writing your media pitch, you should first find relevant media contacts to prepare a media list, which is a list of people that could be interested in covering your story.
-In addition to journalists, this could include social media personalities on Linkedin, influencers, bloggers, podcast hosts and even other PR Professionals.
+Before writing your media pitch, you should first find relevant media contacts to prepare a media list, which is a list of people who could be interested in covering your story.
+In addition to journalists, this could include social media personalities on Linkedin, influencers, bloggers, podcast hosts, and even other PR Professionals.

 Example: If you’re a small business or startup that’s launching a new product and you’re reaching out to a magazine like WIRED, Forbes, or the New York Times, you’ll find out that every reporter there has their own specialization, such as drones, cell phones, or cloud computing.
 In this case, the right thing to do would be to reach out to the person that writes about products like yours, instead of pitching to someone that generally covers technology.